Bankrupting DoS Attackers: Introduction

-{\bf (Lack of) Knowledge of the Servers and Clients.} Other than what is given by the estimator, the server and clients have no prior knowledge of the number of good jobs, the amount spent by the Byzantine adversary, or the estimation gap.
-Recall that, in the latency model, $L$ and $M$ are also unknown.
+{\bf (Lack of) Knowledge of the Servers and Clients.} Other than the outputs of the estimator, the server and clients have no prior knowledge of the number of good jobs, the amount spent by the adversary, or the estimation gap $\estGap$.
+Recall that, in the latency model, $\Delta$ and $M$ are also unknown.